 I wanted to share with you what Jobs for America’s Graduates (JAG) affiliates received in a newsletter from JAG National.
 Vice President Mike Pence is among the many governors or former governors (split evenly among both parties) who serve on the JAG board of directors.
 Jobs for Tennessee Graduates (JTG) is among 33 state affiliates.
-Having the new administration’s ear is a tremendous step toward more advocacy and support.
+Having the new administration’s ear and a seat at the table is a tremendous step toward more advocacy and support.
 I’ll be anxious to see where this leads.
 Scaling JTG from 19 programs to 119 programs all across Tennessee helping at-risk students graduate and become college/career ready?
 Bring it on!

 As noted in a separate report to the Board and the Council of State of Affiliates, a strong JAG supporter among the senior White House staff arranged for Ken Smith to be one of nine parents and educators invited to a “Parent Teacher Conference Listening Session” with the President, Vice President, and newly confirmed Secretary of Education, Betsy DeVos.

 Vice President Pence – who, as Indiana Governor, organized the largest state investment in JAG, and whose state is tied with Louisiana as our largest – spoke passionately about JAG to the President and Secretary, highlighting the success it has brought to some of the nation’s most challenged young people.